Karstadt owner Signa makes offer for Hudson's Bay's Kaufhof

 This financial engineering backfired, as Kaufhof struggled to cope with the higher rents the joint venture imposed, as well as declining foot traffic in stores.
 Kaufhof is now trying to convince labor unions in Germany to accept steep pay cuts, a tough ask ahead of the holiday shopping season.

-Hudson’s Bay said last week it would raise C$1.6 billion ($1.24 billion) through divestiture of the Lord & Taylor building, as well as an equity investment in Hudson’s Bay by private equity firm Rhone Capital.
+Hudson’s Bay said last week it would raise C$1.6 billion ($1.24 billion) through the divestiture of the Lord & Taylor building, as well as an equity investment in Hudson’s Bay by private equity firm Rhone Capital.
 Earlier this week, it also said a joint venture between Hudson’s Bay and RioCan Real Estate Investment Trust (REI_u.TO) was exploring a sale of a store property in Toronto.

-Selling Kaufhoff would release Hudson’s Bay from its liabilities and provide an infusion of cash into the loss-making company at a time when retailers throughout North America are being squeezed by price competition from e-commerce retailers such as Amazon.com Inc (AMZN.O).
+Selling Kaufhof would release Hudson’s Bay from its liabilities and provide an infusion of cash into the loss-making company at a time when retailers throughout North America are being squeezed by price competition from e-commerce retailers such as Amazon.com Inc (AMZN.O).

 Hudson’s Bay remains under pressure from activist hedge fund Land and Buildings, which says the company’s vast real estate portfolio would deliver more value to shareholders if it was sold or used for purposes other than retail.

-“Hudson’s Bay board of directors should, consistent with its fiduciary duties, seriously consider the reported Signa fully financed 3.0 billion euro offer for Hudson’s Bay European business, which is above the Company’s purchase price and stated net asset value,” Lands and Buildings CEO Jonathan Litt said in a statement.
+“Hudson’s Bay’s board of directors should, consistent with its fiduciary duties, seriously consider the reported Signa fully financed 3 billion euro offer for Hudson’s Bay’s European business, which is above the company’s purchase price and stated net asset value,” Land and Buildings CEO Jonathan Litt said in a statement.

 Litt also criticized Hudson’s Bay’s deal last week with Rhone Capital, arguing that there was no reason for the company to opt for a dilutive share issuance when there appeared to be superior sources of capital available.